7 Life Cycle Model (Population Model) Overview

 Parameter Description

-Nstage The number of stages in the transition matrix (excluding Stage-0/Age-0).
-Each stage must span one or more years in the life cycle.
+For non-anadromous species: Each stage must span one or more years in the life cycle.
 In the reference example, there are four stages: stage_1, stage_2, stage_3, and stage_4.

 SE Egg survivorship (density-independent).

-S0 Age-0 fry survivorship (density-independent).
+S0 Age-0 fry or sub-yearling survivorship (density-independent).

 Table: Vital rates for survivorship and growth in the life cycle model.